-i have been stunned to silence the last number of months. the grief. the busy. the unstoppable pace of my children’s maturation. it’s true, the combination of catastrophes and commitments and confoundment got my tongue.
+i have been stunned to silence the last number of months. the grief. the busy. the unstoppable pace of my children’s maturation. it’s true, the combination of catastrophes and commitments got my tongue.

 but, time hasn’t waited along with my baited breath. time, after all, waits for no one.

 i was shocked and distracted and playing stoic at the summer’s close and i forgot to say thank you for the light and heat and all the opportunities to share sweaty and salty together-times.

 fall was a blur of bright colours and sharp pain. as the days darkened, i celebrated our children’s birthdays with love, delight, and fear: humbled at their glory but terrified at how fast their lives were also passing me by. i sang “happy birthday” to my youngest as i nursed him and rubbed his silky head at day’s end. he looked so peaceful and precious that the love pulsing so intensely in me made me worry that i might yell the verses at him, or, alternatively, implode. i laid next to my eldest instead of simply tucking him in to bed, held his hand in my neck, and whispered silent prayers to the ceiling that both of my babies would press on through the next year grasping at every possibility that was presented to them with their health solid inside.

 despite the intense separation anxiety newly manifested in my eldest, who, bless him, learnt too soon the meaning of loss, i somehow returned to my place of employment and found the structure of a perfectly organized and balanced week brought a comforting i so desperately needed. my mood lifted, carried by the pace of my work and my professional passion re-ignited. my family also relaxed and swelled along side me, all of us seemingly more energized, purposeful, and inspired.